DC Optimal Power Flow

 Similar to AC Optimal Power Flow, JuliaGrid utilizes the JuMP package to construct optimal power flow models, enabling users to manipulate these models using the standard functions provided by JuMP.
 JuliaGrid supports popular solvers mentioned in the JuMP documentation to solve the optimization problem.

-To perform the DC optimal power flow, we first need to have the PowerSystem composite type that has been created with the DC model.
-After that, create the DCOptimalPowerFlow composite type to establish the DC optimal power flow framework using the function:
+To perform the DC optimal power flow, we first need to have the PowerSystem type that has been created with the DC model.
+After that, create the DCOptimalPowerFlow type to establish the DC optimal power flow framework using the function:

 To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, make use of the following function: